loqi/TTTT/doc/data_model/_agency_model.md

 describe TTTT network peer-server software at any scale, but if we want to emphasize that a particular network agent provides service on behalf of a number of humans, we say agency.

-## Graph data model maintained by an agency to model the greater TTTT network topology
+## Graph data maintained by an agency to model the greater TTTT network topology

-The agency maintains a simplified model of the global TTTT graph with three flavors of
+An agency maintains a simplified model of the global TTTT graph with three flavors of
-node: endod, exod, xenod
+node:

-* An endod (endo-node) is a node formally represented by this agency.
+* An **endod** (endo-node) is a node formally represented by this agency.
-* An exod is a foreign node with a direct TTTT link to an endod
+* An **exod** (exo-node) is a foreign node with a direct TTTT link to an endod
-* A xenod is a foreign node without direct TTTT link to an endod
+* A **xenod** (xeno-node) is a foreign node without direct TTTT link to an endod

-The agency is responsible for being the source of truth on the endods and all endod-endod and endod-exod relationships.
-Exod-exod and Exod-Xenod relationships are modeled in the graph for efficient lane discovery, but in radically simplified form.
-For instance, there are countless lanes in existence in the real TTTT network between any pair of xenodes, but this is knowledge is never needed for the duties performed by this agency, so such links are not represented in the local simplified graph database.
-Although all TTTT links in the real topology are always two-way in the underlying protocol, this agency only has outbound exod-xenod links in its internal representation of the topology because it is never called upon to find a lane originating at, or passing through a xenod.
-The only place a xenod can appear in a lane of this agency would be at the terminis.
+Any agency is responsible for keeping the "source of truth" of all endods it serves, of all dunbar relationships between its endods and one another, and of all dunbar relationships between its endods and exods (nodes managed by foreign agents that are dunbars of nodes managed by this agent).
+Exod-exod and exod-xenod relationships are modeled in the local graph database for efficient lane discovery, but in radically simplified form.
+For instance, there are countless lanes in existence in the global TTTT network between any pair of xenodes, but this knowledge is never needed for the duties performed by this agency, so such links are not represented in the local graph database.
+Although real TTTT links in the global topology are always two-way in the underlying protocol, this agency only records outbound exod-xenod links in its internal representation of that topology because it is never called upon to find a lane originating at, or passing through a xenod.
+The only place a xenod can appear in a lane needed by this agency would be at the terminis.

-Using a graph-oriented DBMS, the agency models its own inner topology and tries to remember an inferred, mostly accurate, simplified model of the relevant parts of the outer global transitive trust topology.
-It authoritatively knows about its own endods and their links to both exods (dunbars of endods that are not themselves managed by this agency), and to other endods (links managed here).
+Using a graph-oriented DBMS, the agency models its own fully up-to-date inner topology and tries to remember an inferred, mostly accurate, simplified model of the relevant parts of the global transitive trust topology.
+It authoritatively knows about its own endods and their links to all their dunbars regardless of whether those dunbars are local or foreign to this agency.
 Entirely intramural TTTT traffic takes place directly in the agency database along :DB links.
-Border traffic (endod-exod and exod-endod) is mediated by actual TTTT wad over IP6 datagram.
-Traffic between node pairs without at least one endod is entirely out of the view of this agency and is simply assumed to eventually take place or be lost within a reasonable waiting time.
+Border traffic (endod-exod and exod-endod) is mediated by actual TTTT jots over IP6 datagram.
+Traffic between node pairs without at least one endod is entirely out of the view of this agency and is assumed to eventually take place or be lost within a reasonable time interval.

-These relationships are modeled by three flavors of link:
+The TTTT base relationships are modeled by three flavors of link at each intimacy distance:
 * `:DB` (intramural) links are extremely low friction.
 Traffic is mediated within the database.
 * `:TTTT` (border) links are mediated by actual TTTT traffic over IP datagrams.
 * `:DARK` links are inferred to exist entirely out of view, as lanes of unknown length.

+So link label `:DB` represents a TTTT dunbar link between two endods which can do its business entirely within the graph database without need of generating IP datagrams.
+A link label `:TTTT` represents a dunbar link between a foreign and domestic node, thus requiring IP datagrams or similar means of cross-border communication with the foreign node's agent.
+A link label `:DARK` represents a TTTT dunbar link or multi-hop lane with any number of intermediary nodes that somehow connects those two foreign nodes.

+Supra-TTTT application protocols use links labeled as their own app identifier regardless of intimacy distance.
+Relationship identifiers such as `:DING` (message heraldry) `:M3M` (3milmo, or third millennium money) and `:GAB` (codified gossip) appear at all intimacy distances: endod-endod (`:DB` at the base level, endod-exod (`:TTTT` at base level), exod-exod (`:DARK`), or exod-xenod (`:DARK`) pairings.
+These classes of node pairing each carry a different set of attributes appropriate to the role of an intramural, border, or dark link.
+It is the responsibility of the query author to keep in mind which variant of link exists at each intimacy distance.
+The database uses distinct variants of relationship label at the TTTT (base) level as a documentation aid for us humans.
+When formulating a graph query for a generic TTTT lane, we emphasize these three distinct intimacy distances with technically unneccessary, but cognitively useful distinct relationship labels.
+For supra-TTTT application layers we dispense with distance-emphasizing link labels and instead rely on our understanding that, for example, an exod-exod link is always dark, and an endod-exod link is always crosses the border.
+Remember, each intimacy distance has a different set of state attributes appropriate to that distance, despite having the same relationship label for protocols above the TTTT level.

-Usually, the lowest-cost lane from an enode to another enode is entirely intramural.
-However sometimes there exists a better path that crosses the border.
-The basic strategy is to query the agency graph database for the best intramural solution and then occasionally try a promising looking or randomly selected cross-border foray to keep the agency's endods competing with exods.
+The optimal continuity lane from an enode to another enode is usually intramural, and can be rapidly queried.
+However sometimes there exists a better lane that crosses the border.
+The basic strategy is for the agent to query the graph database for a probably-optimal intramural solution and then occasionally try a promising looking or even a randomly selected cross-border attempt to keep the agency's endods in meaningful competition with exods.
+Each time a border-crossing lane is discovered to outperform an intramural lane, this is valuable knowledge to be recorded for future performance gains.

 The following invariants must be satisfied by the agency's simplified graph model of the TTTT network:
 * An endod may be fully orphaned.
 Such a node cannot participate in dunbar operations of any kind.
 * An endod may link another endod.
 This allows direct database operations without network friction.
 * An endod may link an exod, representing a cross-border link needing dunbar wads over IP6 datagrams.
 * An endod may **not** link a xenod.
 Such a link indicates that xenod is a miscategorized exod.
-* An endod may only have two-way links, and each such link must me with an exod or another endod.
+* An endod must only have two-way links.
+Each such link must be with an exod or another endod.
-* An exod always links at least one endod, otherwise that exod is a miscategorized xenod.
+* An exod must always link at least one endod, otherwise that exod is a miscategorized xenod.
 * An exod may link another exod.
 This implies a lane (compound path) has been inferred at least once.
 * An exod may link **to** any number of xenods.
 We often need to discover a lane terminating at a xenod.
 * An exod may **not** link **from** a xenod.
 We never need a lane with a xenod anywhere but the end.
 * A xenod may **not** link another xenod.
-Any such path must be streamlined as xenod one hop **from** exod.
+Any such link must be streamlined as xenod one hop **from** exod.

 ## Tabular data model